 After a couple of years of mentoring it was as though my personality had undergone a major overhaul.
 In truth, my essence had not shifted, but outer layers of egoic protection in the form of defensiveness, perfection, avoidance, fearfulness and worry began to dissolve.
 During this time I learnt to really listen, to pace my thoughts and responses, to have faith in the Universe at large, to truly forgive others and myself.
 I discovered a whole other depth to true self love.

 My life changed.
 This extroverted extrovert now likes a lot of time alone, space to chill and meditates and connects daily minimum (even when not channeling for clients).
-In fact I feel uncomfortable if I haven’t meditated at least once a day.
+I feel uncomfortable if I haven’t meditated at least once a day.
 I am more sensitive to others and energies at times.
 Still I know how to manage and work with this.
 My third eye has been buzzing on overdrive since 2017.
 All of my friends know what I do now and who I am.
 It was a second coming out in some respects.
 Many people still become uncomfortable when they learn you have psychic abilities and assume you’re reading them.
 I don’t do this, I respect my privacy and that of others.
 Occasionally insights arrive, yet mostly I receive downloads when I intentionally connect to Source.
 I also have no interest in gossip so psychic prying has even less appeal, let alone signifies a lack of integrity.

 I can say it was a traumatic path to discover my gifts and light mission.
 Still I openly concede that I made it harder for myself with an imbalanced ego focused on fear.
 However the journey since certainly continues to be worth it.